 These are my five guarantees.

-Good repetition and listing techniques are now expected from a David Cameron speech.
+So, some good repetition and listing techniques in this NHS reform speech.
+Because, that’s exactly what we now expect from a David Cameron speech.

-His speech was notable for its use of colloquialism and plain speech.
-We had:
+So, his NHS reform speech was notable for its use of colloquialism and plain speech.
+Thus, we heard:

 I mean a genuine level playing field.